Ed Miliband: Energy Secretary (2024–2026)

 At the 2024 general election, Miliband was again re-elected, with an increased vote share of 52.4% and an increased majority of 9,126.
 Following Labour's victory at the general election, Miliband was appointed Secretary of State for Energy Security and Net Zero by Starmer.
 He was among several ministers under Blair and Brown to be appointed to Starmer's cabinet.
 Two days after being appointed, Miliband lifted the onshore wind ban.
-He has clarified that despite disagreeing with the prospect of building a third runway at Heathrow Airport, he would not be resigning over the matter.
+As Energy Secretary, Miliband committed to aiming for clean power to meet 95% of electricity demand by 2030, and he pledged to lower average bills by £300 by the date.

+In July 2024, Miliband announced the establishment of Great British Energy (GBE), which was tasked with investing in and developing clean infrastructure projects.
+The firm was supported with £8.3bn of government funding, which was paid for by a windfall tax on major oil and gas companies.
+In October, the government defeated an opposition tabled amendment which would have prioritised cutting energy bills by £300 a priority for GBE. £2.6bn of the original government funding for GBE was later diverted to fund Great British Nuclear.